vivaria/edisonrul.ing/README.md

 *   If the targeted monster was Special Summoned this turn (by "Call of the Haunted"), you can change its Battle Position when you gain control of it \[[REF](https://www.pojo.biz/board/showthread.php?t=1127248)\].

-*   Control of the target changes even if it is flipped face-up / face-down before "Mind Control" resolves.
+*   Control of the target changes even if it isflipped face-up / face-down before "Mind Control" resolves.

 *   The effect "it cannot declare an attack or be Tributed" is an effect that is applied until the End Phase of the turn "Mind Control" is applied.
 *   The target can be used as a Synchro Material Monster or a Fusion Material Monster.
 *   The target can be removed from play / sent to the Graveyard / returned to the Deck for a cost / effect.
-*   Returning control of the monster in the End Phase does not start a chain, this occurs even if the monster was flipped face-up / face-down.
+*   Returningcontrol of the monster in the End Phase does not start a chain, this occurs even if the monster was flipped face-up / face-down.

 *   A card with an effect of "Control of this face-up card on the field cannot switch" cannot switch control while face-up under any circumstances.
 So, if a face-down Botanical Lion changes control due to Mind Control and is then flipped face-up, the lingering part of the effect of Mind Control will not apply during the End Phase and control of Botanical Lion will not return to the original owner.